-MidState Arc has been supporting people with intellectual and developmental disabilities for more than 65 years.
+MidState Arc has been supporting people with intellectual and developmental disabilities since 1952.
 We've been influential in the national Arc movement, collaborating with other Arc chapters to innovate and shape how we support people with IDD.

 The early years